davejachimiak/davejachimiak.github.io/about.md

 tags: [about, Jekyll, theme, responsive]
 ---

-I made [A Better Queue](http://abetterqueue.com/), a now defunct and formerly popular mashuup of Netflix and Rotten Tomatoes.
+I made [A Better Queue](http://abetterqueue.com/), a mashup of Netflix and Rotten Tomatoes.

 I currently make software at [MUBI](https://mubi.com).